Improving entanglement purification through coherent superposition of roles: Background

 The performance of EPPs can be evaluated by considering various figures of merit, each with individual relevance for different practical considerations.
 These evaluation parameters can include fidelity convergence speed, protocol success probability, or general efficiency (yield), defined as

-where obtained copies need to have a fidelity above some pre-defined threshold value $F_0$.
-For recurrence protocols with a single copy as output, the obtained number of copies is given by $\prod_i P_i$, where $P_i$ is the success probability of the $i^{\rm th}$ iteration.
+that accounts for the resource overheads required to complete the protocol, i.e., it evaluates the efficiency of the protocol.
+Rigorously, the value of the amount of copies obtained is restricted to an accuracy condition, so that the protocol is considered successful if the final fidelity satisfies $F > 1-\epsilon$.
+For recurrence protocols with a single copy as output, the obtained number of copies is given by $\frac{\prod_k P_k}{m^k}$, where $P_k$ is the success probability of the $k^{\rm th}$ iteration and $m$ is the number of copies used in each round.